matewilk/t3-trpc-newrelic/docs/lwj-demo.md

 - Infrastructure data (not in this demo)

 With that contextual kowledge you can dig deeper into the pefromance of your app without having to manually search through logs.

+Benefits of using New Relic
+  - No need to setup log endpoints or collectors
+  - No need to set up log files and log rotation
+  - No need to parse logs

+New Relic node agent comes with support for `pino` and `winston` logging libraries out of the box.

+#### Pino

+Pino is a super fast Node.js logger.
+It is a JSON logger with a very low overhead.
+It comes with great [API](https://getpino.io/#/docs/api) and useful features like [redaction](https://getpino.io/#/docs/redaction) and [pretty printing](https://getpino.io/#/docs/pretty) (for development).

 Install `pino` npm package: